What Is An Employee Engagement Strategy & Why Is It Important?

 One highlight was the need for CHROs and CMOs need to forge a tight bond for two reasons.
 Marketing needs the support of HR to activate employee engagement that results in delightful experiences for customers.
 At the same time, HR needs to take a page from Marketing’s playbook on how to use modern digital technologies to understand and engage with employees.

 We also found that the proliferation of tools and the lack of integration make the selection and implementation of employee engagement platforms a particularly daunting problem, made worse by the fact that employee engagement technologies are bifurcated into internal- and external-facing platforms.
 We believe that an “Employee Engagement Cloud” will emerge, that ties together the many capabilities needed to deliver employee engagement at a truly enterprise level.

 One brand whose employee engagement strategy saw success is UBS.
 In the lead up to a new brand launch, we worked with them to engage and educate around 60,000 employees.

 Let’s Stay Engaged

 This report is just the beginning — we encourage you to connect with us and share your thoughts about the report, your challenges, and your best practices.
 We’re all still learning here, and I’m confident that as we share together, we’ll deepen our knowledge together.

 And if your organization is in need of some help with your employee engagement strategy, please let us know.
 Altimeter can help in the following ways:

-- Executive Education and Workshops.
-Altimeter frequently runs executive workshop that helps education executives on how to think strategic about the use of new employee engagement platforms – and also how these executives need to personally get involved.
+Altimeter frequently runs executive workshop that helps education executives on how to think strategically about the use of new employee engagement platforms – and also how these executives need to personally get involved.